 Champagne, confetti poppers, a live grill, and some rocking dance music are the main ingredients of a celebration party.
 Add a pontoon boat to the above, and you have the recipe for throwing the most unforgettable party ever.

 But exactly how many people can fit on a pontoon boat?
-Is your guest list exceeding the capacity of your boat?
-Is the DNR officer gonna give you a ticket for exceeding the limit?
+Is your guest list exceeding the boat’s capacity?
+Will the DNR officer give you a ticket for exceeding the limit?
 Don’t panic.

-In this article, I have discussed some details of a pontoon boat’s passenger capacity.
-This will help you understand how you can enjoy the luxuries on offer in a safe and legal manner.
+I have discussed some details of a pontoon boat’s passenger capacity in this article.
+This will help you understand how to enjoy the luxuries on offer safely and legally.

 What Is Passenger Capacity?

-Passenger capacity means the maximum number of passengers a vehicle can carry.
-Most pontoon boats come with a capacity plate, indicating weight details, telling you how many people you can fit on board.
+Passenger capacity is the maximum number of passengers a vehicle can carry.
+Most pontoon boats come with a capacity plate indicating weight details and the number of people who can fit on board.

-In short, the passenger capacity is the weight limit the boat can bear, translated into a number of people (since you can’t fit humans in pieces).
+In short, the passenger capacity is the weight limit the boat can bear, translated into several people (since you can’t fit humans in pieces).

 Average Passenger Capacity of Pontoon Boats